awesomedotnetcore/LambdaSharpTool/Docs/LambdaSharp-Twitter-Query.md

 The `LambdaSharp.Twitter.Query` module conducts a Twitter search at regular intervals and publishes found tweets to a dedicated SNS topic.

+This module requires a Twitter developer account.
+See the [Twitter Developer Documentation](https://developer.twitter.com/en/docs/basics/getting-started) for more information.

 __Topics__
 * [Resource Types](#resource-types)
 * [Parameters](#parameters)